-- 1. Failure to progress- you will be dropped for missing any 4 required assignments.
-This could include discussion questions and Module tests in any combination. - 2.
+- 1. Failure to login for a 7 class-day period may result in you being dropped from the class. - 2.
+Failure to progress- you will be dropped for missing any 4 required assignments.
+This could include discussion questions and Module tests in any combination. - 3.
 All discussion questions will be a max of 100 pts.
+Always post one original answer and one response to another student's posting for each discussion question, and each student needs complete a reply post for their group discussion questions by commenting on the posting of another group.
+80 points for original posting, 20 points for reply posting, 100 points maximum.